Living or moving outside the UK

 - Download any statements or items you need from ‘Statements and documents’ in your app or Online Banking

-If you live in Estonia, Italy, the Netherlands or Slovakia, you’ll need to transfer your cash ISA to another UK bank or building society, or close your account.
+If you live in or move to Estonia, Italy, the Netherlands or Slovakia, you’ll need to transfer your cash ISA to another UK bank or building society, or close your account.
 To keep your tax-free benefits, you’ll need to transfer your savings using the ISA Transfer Service.

-We’ll pay you the interest you were due to earn over the whole term on your closing balance, and will contact you to let you know when this will happen.
+We’ll pay you the interest you would’ve earned if you’d kept your account for the whole term, based on your closing balance.
+We’ll be in touch to let you know when this will happen.

-If we have your mobile number, email address or if you use our app, we’ll have sent you a message saying we have an address for you in the EEA.
+If we have your mobile number, email address or if you use our app, we’ll have sent you a message saying we have an address for you outside the UK.
 If you’ve moved back to the UK, please update your address details as soon as possible.

 Our insurance provider, Aviva, will also contact you before your home insurance policy is due to expire.

-If you’re still living in the EEA or if you haven’t provided us with your current UK address, your home insurance cover will end on your expiry date.
+If you’re still living outside the UK or if you haven’t given us your current UK address, your home insurance cover will end on your expiry date.

 If you’re not resident in the UK, the British Insurance Brokers Association might be able to help you find alternative cover.
 You can call them on +44 (0)370 950 1790 or visit their website.